Human Viscosity & Fluid Dynamics

 Thinly Ruled vs Thickly Ruled

-Complexity Science tells us that every system sits on a spectrum defined by this internal viscosity.
-In a thinly ruled system at high , inertial forces such as innovation and speed dominate, so the fluid flows fast and can become turbulent, creating chaos and innovation.
-In a tightly ruled system at low , viscous forces such as compliance and rules dominate; the fluid turns into sludge and the flow becomes laminar, smooth, predictable, and very slow.
+- In a thinly ruled system at high , inertial forces such as innovation and speed dominate, so the fluid flows fast and can become turbulent, creating chaos & innovation.

-Innovation is Turbulence.
-Stability is Laminar Flow.
-You cannot have both.
-Corporate “best practices” are often just thickening agents that lower the Reynolds Number until the organization becomes a solid block of ice.
+Corporate best practices are just thickening agents that lower the Reynolds Number until the organization becomes a solid block of ice.

 Bureaucracy is Laminar Flow death.